-The printed circuit board housing the AD7683 should be designed so that the analog and digital sections are separated and confined to certain areas of the board.
-The pinout of the AD7683 with all its analog signals on the left side and all its digital signals on the right side eases this task.
+Design the PCB that houses the AD7683 so that the analog and digital sections are separated and confined to certain areas of the board.
+The pin configuration of the AD7683, with all its analog signals on the left side and all its digital signals on the right side, eases this task.

 Avoid running digital lines under the device because these couple noise onto the die, unless a ground plane under the AD7683 is used as a shield.
 Fast switching signals, such as $\overline{\text{CS}}$ or clocks, should never run near analog signal paths.
-Crossover of digital and analog signals should be avoided.
+Avoid crossover of digital and analog signals.

-At least one ground plane should be used.
-It could be common or split between the digital and analog section.
+Use at least one ground plane.
+It can be common or split between the digital and analog sections.
 In such a case, it should be joined underneath the AD7683.

-The AD7683 voltage reference input REF has a dynamic input impedance and should be decoupled with minimal parasitic inductances.
-That is done by placing the reference decoupling ceramic capacitor close to, and ideally right up against, the REF and GND pins and by connecting these pins with wide, low impedance traces.
+The AD7683 voltage reference input (REF) has a dynamic input impedance and should be decoupled with minimal parasitic inductances.
+Accomplish this by placing the reference decoupling ceramic capacitor close to, and ideally right up against, the REF and GND pins and by connecting these pins with wide, low impedance traces.

-Finally, the power supply, VDD, of the AD7683 should be decoupled with a ceramic capacitor, typically 100 nF, and placed close to the AD7683.
-It should be connected using short and large traces to provide low impedance paths and reduce the effect of glitches on the power supply lines.
+Finally, decouple the power supply, VDD, of the AD7683 with a ceramic capacitor, typically 100 nF, placed close to the AD7683.
+Connect it using short and large traces to provide low impedance paths and reduce the effect of glitches on the power supply lines.

-EVALUATING THE AD7683'S PERFORMANCE
+EVALUATING THE AD7683 PERFORMANCE

-Other recommended layouts for the AD7683 are outlined in the evaluation board for the AD7683 (EVAL-AD7683).
-The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from a PC via the EVAL-CONTROL BRD2.
+Other recommended layouts for the AD7683 are outlined in the evaluation board for the AD7683 (EVAL-AD7683CBZ).
+The evaluation board package includes a fully assembled and tested evaluation board, documentation, and software for controlling the board from a PC via the EVAL-CONTROL BRD3Z.